 - Memory loss, depression, and other neurologic disorders

 There are accurate tests to identify whether or not you have been infected with the HIV virus.
 These can be done in the clinic or at home with the FDA-approved Home Access test kit.
 The test can be performed anonymously, with only a number to identify you.
-However, sometimes people may not test positive in the initial 6 months after infection.
+However, sometimes people may not test positive in the initial 3-4 weeks to 6 months after infection.
 This time period is referred to as the "window period" in which antibodies may not have developed enough for a positive test.
 You can still transmit the virus to others during this time.